-World’s top economies responsible for 2 million particle pollution deaths in 2010, mostly in developing countries
+World’s top economies responsible for 2 million pollution deaths in 2010, mostly in poor countries

 They found about 1.98 million premature deaths occurred worldwide at an average age of 67 years.
 About 78,600 deaths occurred in infants below 6 years old.

-Moreso, 11 of the selected top economies caused more than 50 percent of premature deaths in other countries.
+More so, 11 of the selected top economies caused more than 50 percent of premature deaths in other countries.
 Most of the major economies had large footprints in China and India, which also had the largest total number of premature deaths.

 In the U.S., around 62 percent of the deaths tied to its consumer footprints occurred outside of the country, with significant impacts in China, India, Mexico, Russia, Bangladesh and the Philippines.
 Canada’s footprint showed 85 percent of premature PM2.5-related deaths occurred outside of the country.
-About 98 percent of premature deaths in Saudi Arabia occurred in foreign countries.
+About 98 percent of premature deaths tied to Saudi Arabia’s footprint occurred in foreign countries.

 The study used data from 2010 due to data availability, but Nansai says the results are still relevant today.
 In countries such as China, India and Nepal, air quality may have slightly improved in recent years but the health risks due to PM2.5 haven’t changed much, he said.